Biden to stump in Georgia runoffs, top Senate Republican ends silence on U.S. election result

 Biden makes his trip to Atlanta nine days after Trump traveled to Georgia in support of Perdue and Loeffler.

-Trump campaign spokesman Jim Murtaugh said in a statement that Warnock and Ossoff “represent the left-most fringe of the Democrat Party” and Biden campaigning for them showed he was under the influence of that wing of the party.
+Trump campaign spokesman Jim Murtaugh said in a statement that Warnock and Ossoff “represent the left-most fringe” of the Democratic Party and that Biden campaigning for them showed he was under the influence of that wing of the party.

 As in November, many voters are expected to cast ballots by mail because of the pandemic.
 Thus far, more than 1.2 million residents have requested absentee ballots, and more than 260,000 have already sent them in, according to the U.S. Elections Project at the University of Florida.